ZenderB3D/pp_docs/docs/Create/custommode.md

 **5**
 ![Radial array](../images/custommode2.jpg)
 >At this point you should select certain* objects and hit the 'add armature' button.
 There is also the ability to specify which type of track to constraints you want.
-The save panel will appear and all you have to do is select a directory and specify a name(optionally).
+The save panel will appear and all you have to do is select a directory and enter a name).
 It will also save a thumbnail(since blender v3.0, a camera is required in the scene).

+**Type names should be one word long, without whitespaces and/or underscores (underscores are used as separators.)**